akb825/DeepSea-tools/README.md

 ## Windows

-Windows is configured to create the 32-bit build by default.
-If your system is set up to find the 64-bit boost by default, you may need to have build `build-custom.bat` file to set the path for the 32-bit libraries.
+In order to find Boost and compile the proper platform by default, you may need to have a `build-custom.bat` file to set the proper parameters.
 An example is:

 	@echo off
-	.\build.bat "-DBOOST_LIBRARYDIR^=C:\local\boost_1_68_0\lib32-msvc-14.0" -o DeepSea-tools-win32.zip
+	.\build.bat "-DBOOST_LIBRARYDIR^=C:\local\boost_1_68_0\lib32-msvc-14.0" -A Win32 -o DeepSea-tools-win32.zip

 > **Note:** Both the quotes surrounding the -DBOOST_LIBRARYDIR argument and the '^' escape character for '=' are required for the command line arguments to be properly forwarded.